Objectway/bower-rhodecode-resolver/README.md

 A Bower resolver to allow integration with a RhodeCode repository

 ## Installation
-In your project
-`npm install bower-rhodecode-resolver`

-or globally
 `npm install -g bower-rhodecode-resolver`

 In order to use Bower with Rhodecode you need 2 components (npm packages):